TOUR WITH US

 DAY ONE: INTO BOLEYN COUNTRY…

-Pick up in Central London and Transfer to Norwich
+Pick up in Central London and Transfer to Norfolk

-We will be picked up early from central London and transferred to our hotel in Norfolk, checking in at the Elizabethan-style Dunston Hall, a four-star luxury hotel in Norfolk, the county of Anne Boleyn’s birth.
+We will be picked up early from central London and transferred to our hotel in Norfolk, checking in at the historic coaching inn, the 800-year-old Maid’s Head Hotel, a four-star luxury hotel in Norfolk, in the county of Anne Boleyn’s birth.

-On this pivotal day in the Tudor calendar, when our thoughts rest with Anne Boleyn, we will come together to enjoy a private 3-course dinner in the hotel in the evening.
+Towards the end of the day, we will come together to enjoy a private 3-course dinner at the hotel.
 A welcome talk from your co-hosts, Sarah Morris and Adam Pennington, will set the scene for the week ahead.

 DAY TWO: A SLICE OF TUDOR LIFE